DigitalPublishingToolkit/NN09/md/10Rules.md

 Wizorek came up with the idea to collect these experiences under the hashtag \#aufschrei (‘outcry’).[^33]

-During the night, the gust of wind from that little tweet became a storm, and the storm became a hurricane.
-Within the next 48 hours, 250,000 tweets rolled in, all speaking of very personal experiences with everyday sexism, from sexual harassment to gender discrimination at work, all labeled with the \#aufschrei hashtag.
+During the night the gust of wind from that little tweet became a storm, and the storm became a hurricane.
+Within the next 48 hours 250,000 tweets rolled in, all speaking of very personal experiences with everyday sexism, from sexual harassment to gender discrimination at work, all labeled with the \#aufschrei hashtag.
 Suddenly, \#aufschrei